 Chief Financial Officer

-Understanding the Modern CFO: Role and Responsibilities
+Understanding what is a CFO: Role and Responsibilities

 What are the primary responsibilities of a CFO?